kuestess/homebridge-platform-insteonlocal/README.md

   - `groupID`:  Insteon group ID for a scene
   - `keypadbtn`: Keypad button to check for status of a scene, in caps.
 For a six-button configuration, use 'ON' if the ON/OFF buttons are your scene controller.
   - `dimmable`:  dimmable or non-dimming device - valid values are "yes" or "no"
-  - `deviceType`:  valid values include 'lightbulb', 'dimmer', 'switch', 'scene', 'remote', 'iolinc', 'motionsensor', 'leaksensor', and 'fan'.
+  - `deviceType`:  valid values include 'lightbulb', 'dimmer', 'switch', 'scene', 'remote', 'iolinc', 'motionsensor', 'leaksensor', 'outlet', and 'fan'.
   - `refresh`:  device-level refresh interval in seconds.
 This will override the platform-level refresh value and will still refresh individual devices even if platform-level polling is turned off.

 **Scene config changes in 0.3.2 and later**